-3. Work Study - the opportunity (not the guarantee) to get a job on campus and use that money to help pay for college expenses.
+3. WORK-STUDY - the opportunity (not the guarantee) for a student to get a job on campus and use that money to help pay for college expenses.

-The best type of aid to get, of course, are grants and scholarships -- grants (aka FREE money).
+The best type of aid to get, of course, are grants and outside scholarships -- aka FREE money.

-Because Sam's EFC was low we targeted schools for hime that we thought would give him good need-based aid.
+Because Sam's EFC was low we targeted schools for hime that we thought would give him good need-based tuition discount.

-Sam’s choice was a small, private liberal arts college in Pennsylvania that offered him $51,840.00 PER YEAR in need based GRANT aid (aka FREE money):
+Sam’s choice was a small, private liberal arts college in Pennsylvania that offered him $51,840.00 PER YEAR in need based aid (again, FREE money).

 Sam was also awarded $6,000 in federal loans and work study monies...not free money, but a way to help pay the remaining balance over time.

-If Sam's family did NOT have financial need (as demonstrated via the required formula(s)) he would gotten NO or very little aid at this school.
+By the way, If Sam's family did NOT have financial need (as demonstrated via the required formula(s)), he would gotten NO or very little aid at this school.